lvgraham/READMEGenerator/develop/SampleREADME.md

-  # Readme Generator
+  # README Generator

   ## Description

-  This project will allow you to create an awesome Readme quickly!
+  This application will allow you to create an awesome, detailed README quickly.

   ## Table of Contents